Athenolabs/frappe_analytics/README.md

 fixtures.

 #### TO-DO:
-Delete a doc's field history when the doc is deleted.
-Currently it won't work with the "on_trash" hook, as that runs after the doc is deleted.

 Squash messages for "does not exist" when saving a new field history doctype.
 - checks if the doctype exists to check if the doctype needs to be created